> About

-I’m a secon-year M.Sc. student, enthusiastic, self-taught computer science graduate and software engineer who loves building things from scratch—whether it’s a compiler, a tool, or a clever idea.
-I’m deeply interested in theoretical computer science, systems programming, and low-level computing.
+I'm a second-year M.Sc. student, enthusiastic, self-taught computer science graduate, teaching assistant, and software engineer who loves building things from scratch.
+I'm interested in systems programming, theoretical computer science, and low-level computing.

-My research interests are programming languages design, compiler construction, parallel computing, AI, and image processing.
+My research interests are programming languages design & theory, compiler construction, parallel computing, artificial intelligence, and image processing.

 Living with ADHD has shaped how I learn and think: I dive deep, follow curiosity wherever it leads, and often find joy in details others overlook.